‘Reckless’ to discharge people to care homes without Covid tests

-Northern Ireland’s commissioner for older people has blasted as “reckless” cases during the pandemic where people were discharged to care homes without being tested for Covid-19.
+Northern Ireland’s commissioner for older people has blasted cases during the pandemic where people were discharged to care homes without being tested for Covid-19 as “reckless”.

 Eddie Lynch said it was a “serious concern” among both the families of patients and care providers.